wa0x6e/dashing-resque/README.md

 Each cell in the heatmap is representing the number of scheduled jobs per minute.

-Since each system have their own order of magnitude, the difference between the minimum and maximum scheduled jobs per minute differs for each system.
+Since each application have their own order of magnitude, the difference between the minimum and maximum scheduled jobs per minute differs for each system.
-Set the `@maxJobPerMinute` variable, in `/widgets/resque_heatmap/resque_heatmap.coffee` to the approximative number of maximum scheduled jobs per minute of your application, to have the widest heatmap color range.
+Set the `@maxJobPerMinute` variable, in `/widgets/resque_heatmap/resque_heatmap.coffee` to the approximative number of maximum scheduled jobs per minute of your application, to have the widest color range for the heatmap.